 Continuing Legal Education

-NCSEA’s CLEs focus on the multiple legal considerations involved in getting a renewable energy project financed.
+NCSEA’s annual CLEs focus on the multiple legal considerations involved in getting a renewable energy project financed.
 These courses cover issues such as site control, permitting, contracting to sell a project’s output, the arrangements of a project and the steps to connect to the electric grid.

 Continuing Professional Education